Asylum and international protection

 In Italy, millions of people continue to be discriminated against for many reasons: sexual orientation, race, religion, physical and social conditions.
 Discrimination can take many forms: insults, ill-treatment, denial of access to basic services, social exclusion and violence.
 Article 3 of our Constitution states that “all citizens have equal social dignity and are equal before the law, without distinction of sex, race, language, religion, political opinion, personal and social conditions".

-Prison overcrowding, abuse of pretrial detention, excessive trial length, wastefulness and inefficiency, the continuing crime of torture: these are just some of the many pathological conditions affecting the Italian criminal justice system which have lead to violations of civil rights and liberties in our country.
+Prison overcrowding, abuse of pretrial detention, excessive trial length, wastefulness and inefficiency, the continuing crime of torture: these are just some of the many pathological conditions affecting the Italian criminal justice system which have led to violations of civil rights and liberties in our country.

 In Italy, justice is not equal for all – at all.
 Justice has different faces according to one’s ethnicity, nationality and income.
 Justice is extremely expensive, and extremely slow.

-We decided to start by advocating for a drug policy reform: among our aims is the adoption of a new legislative framework which addresses key issues, such as the need for detention policies and stronger safeguards for fundamental rights as well as the need for ensuring health rights through a prevention-based approach.
+We decided to start by advocating for drug policy reform: among our aims is the adoption of a new legislative framework which addresses key issues, such as the need for detention policies and stronger safeguards for fundamental rights as well as the need for ensuring health rights through a prevention-based approach.

 Civil liberties in the digital age